OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Boot-from-USB-Storage.md

 ### Booting Without the USB Drive Connected

-**Caution:** If you power on the Omega without the USB drive connected, the following will be unavailable as they would have only been stored on the drive:
+**Caution:** If you power on the Omega without the USB drive connected, the following will be unavailable or reset to default as they would have only been stored on the drive:

-* Certain firmware settings
+* User-created files
 * User-installed packages (eg. Python)
+* Software settings stored outside of `/etc`

+They will be accessible again once you reboot the Omega with the drive connected.